UK LGBT History Project

 In terms of geographical coverage, its articles cover the four countries of the United Kingdom, plus the Crown Dependencies (Isle of Man and Channel Islands) with the aim of having an article for every local authority area or significant town.

-In December 2015 it was re-launched as the UK LGBT Archive.
+In December 2015 it was re-launched as the UK LGBT Archive, but has since reverted to its original name.